-- Only grills that are run with propane tanks are allowed on campus. - No grills that utilize lighter fluid and/or charcoal may be used at any time. - Grills in the areas of Alumni, Desautels, Hanrahan, Living/Learning Center, Nault, Plough, Salisbury, South, Wachusett, West, Worcester, and Young Halls must be located at least twenty-five (25) feet from the building and/or wooded areas.
-Grills are to be placed on hard (paved) surfaces. - Grills around Aubuchon, Bissonnette, Dion, and Moquin Halls are to be used only on the hard (concrete) surfaces to the front or rear of these apartments. - Grills around Authier, Dufault and Moquin Halls are to be operated only on the paved surfaces in front of the ground level apartments.
-At no time should a grill be used in the stairwells (towers, balcony, or decks) of these apartments. - Propane tanks of any size may NOT be stored inside any room/apartment/ townhouse or in any stairwell. - Propane tanks are to be removed from campus at the end of the academic year.
-Students of that particular apartment or area of campus (depending on the circumstances) can expect to be charged for any tank(s) remaining. - Grills must be attended to at all times while in use.
+- 1) Only grills that are run with propane tanks are allowed on campus. - 2) No grills that utilize lighter fluid and/or charcoal may be used at any time. - 3) Grills in the areas of Alumni, Desautels, Hanrahan, Living/Learning Center, Nault, Plough, Salisbury, South, Wachusett, West, Worcester, and Young Halls must be located at least twenty-five (25) feet from the building and/or wooded areas.
+Grills are to be placed on hard (paved) surfaces. - 4) Grills in the area of Aubuchon, Bissonnette, Dion, and Moquin Halls are to be used only on the hard (concrete) surfaces to the front or rear of these apartments. - 5) Grills in the area of Authier, Dufault and Moquin Halls are to be operated only on the paved surfaces in front of the ground level apartments.
+At no time should a grill be used in the stairwells (towers, balcony or decks) of these apartments. - 6) Propane tanks of any size may NOT be stored inside any room/apartment/ townhouse or in any stairwell. - 7) Propane tanks are to be removed from campus at the end of the academic year.
+Students of that particular apartment or area of campus (depending on the circumstances) can expect to be charged for any tank(s) remaining. - 8) Grills must be attended to at all times while in use.

-OTHER UNIVERSITY POLICIES AND INFORMATION
+OTHER COLLEGE POLICIES AND INFORMATION

-Presence of Religious Groups on Campus - As a Catholic and Assumptionist University, Assumption University understands spiritual growth and faith formation as integral aspects of its mission to educate the whole person.
-In its Principles of Student Engagement, the University articulates longing for God as one of the primary ways in which students can achieve their full personal and academic potential.
-This is reflected in the University's Mission Statement which affirms that "our curricular and co-curricular programs provide students with an education that shapes their souls, forms them intellectually, and prepares them for rewarding careers."
+Presence of Religious Groups on Campus - As a Catholic and Assumptionist college, Assumption College understands spiritual growth and faith formation as integral aspects of its mission to educate the whole person.
+In its Principles of Student Engagement, the College articulates longing for God as one of the primary ways in which students can achieve their full personal and academic potential.
+This is reflected in the College's Mission Statement which concludes with the following: "Enlivened by the Catholic affirmation of the harmony of faith and reason, we aim, by the pursuit of the truth, to transform the minds and hearts of students.
+Assumption favors diversity and ecumenically welcomes all who share its goals."